imsky/holder/README.md

 <img data-src="holder.js/100%x75/social">
 ```

 By default, the fluid placeholder will show its current size in pixels.
+To display the original dimensions, i.e. 100%x75, add the "literal" flag like so: `holder.js/100%x75/literal`.

 Automatically sized placeholders
 --------------------------------